Company size thresholds to change from April: Will it impact your reporting?

 Companies able to move down a size category will be entitled to the accompanying reduction in reporting requirements.

-A further 113,000 estimated companies will also now be classified as ‘micro-entities’ rather than small, allowing them to prepare even simpler accounts under FRS 105, easing the overall reporting process.
+• Exempt from producing a Directors’ Report and able to prepare even simpler accounts under FRS 105, easing the overall reporting process.

 However, there are circumstances where an audit may be required for a small company.
 This can include being part of a group, or an audit being required by the company’s bank or shareholders.
 Therefore, the changes in audit thresholds may not necessarily mean an audit is not required for all companies.

-1920 1280 Rouse Partners
+1920 1280 Rouse

 Jo Lovatt